tetronet/ModemAPI/README.md

 ```

 ### Important
 Tetronet doesn't deliver packets 100% of the time, use the `SRTPClient` to prevent packet loss and reordering.
+If you need to send a message like qt=message cid=22384112, you don't need it, but if you want to send files, use `LMDTPServer` and `LMDTPClient`, or stream it manually using `SRTPClient`.
+Probability of 1 packet getting lost if the network isn't overloaded is low, if once you have a giant videofile, or a teletype stream, it's very recommended to use `SRTPClient`.
+It's a bit harder to setup, than just making `modem.Transmit(data, dest, qt, cid)`, but it will give you a reliability layer. `SRTPClient` is used in multiple of my projects, so you could trust it.

 ### Things you'll need to do
 1) Install doghappy's SocketIOClient library